-In this article we’ll talk about:
+In this article we will talk about:

-- How a poor mattress choice can affect your back pain
+- How a poor mattress choice can affect your back pain.

-- The best type of mattresses for lower back pain
+- The best type of mattresses for lower back pain.

-- How to find long-term back pain relief with or without a new mattress
+- How to find long-term back pain relief with or without a new mattress.